11 Tips To Crank Your AOV "Up To 11" 🔊

 Overwhelming your customers with promotions can confuse customers and undermine your brand value.
 “They may begin to question the validity of your service if it's always on sale,” says Linda Ray.
 “Additionally, when they see continuous promotional campaigns, customers may postpone a purchase because they know if they wait, it will be on sale soon.”

-Sure, experiment with mixing and matching promotions.
+Sure, experiment with mixing and matching ecommerce promotions.
 (Redline mixes GWP and Free Shipping in example #1.)
-But be careful so you don’t end up exhausting your shoppers.
+But be careful so you don’t end up exhausting your prospective shoppers.

 AOV is an important metric to track for your online business.
 Increasing it can help you generate more revenue and grow your business.

 When done well, sales promotions increase AOV, attract new customers, create urgency, and more.
-Experiment and optimize to learn which promotions work best for your online store.
+Experiment and optimize to learn which promotions work best for your ecommerce store.

 Want more?
 Learn how Roma Designer Jewelry used a killer Bundle And Save promotion to increase AOV by 21%.